 He is an architect and urban designer with substantial experience, working with private and public sectors to lead the design and delivery of major new mixed-use neighbourhoods, large scale regeneration, and strategic placemaking projects in the UK and internationally.

-Marcus' recent projects include Southall Waterside, one of London’s largest regeneration projects delivering a dynamic new village for West London; Alconbury Weald, the regeneration of a 580 hectare airfield in Cambridgeshire; and Central Winchester Regeneration, where he led the design team in working closely with the community and local businesses, to develop a shared vision for a new uniquely Winchester pedestrian-friendly quarter in the heart of the city.
+Marcus' recent projects include The Green Quarter, one of London’s largest regeneration projects delivering a dynamic new village for West London; Alconbury Weald, the regeneration of a 580 hectare airfield in Cambridgeshire; and Central Winchester Regeneration, where he led the design team in working closely with the community and local businesses, to develop a shared vision for a new uniquely Winchester pedestrian-friendly quarter in the heart of the city.

 Marcus' other award-winning work includes the UK’s largest net zero carbon neighbourhood at Graylingwell Park, Chichester; the mixed-use redevelopment of St Clement’s Hospital in Bow East London, London’s first CLT which was named The Guardian's Top Architecture and Design Event of 2017 and is the recipient of two National Housing Awards; and residential and mixed-use neighbourhoods at Water Colour in Redhill, The Village at Caterham, and Queen Elizabeth Park, Guildford.